One of the greatest investors of all time attributes most of his investing success to learning under a failed playwright.

 If the earnings number is not reliable, then neither is the as-reported earnings growth number.
 That makes the P/E, price to earnings ratio, just as useless.

 Graham mentions the importance of a company’s “earning power” over a hundred times in his books.
 Unfortunately, as-reported earnings is a poor metric for examining a firm’s earning power.

 So, any examination of Buffett’s portfolio, or your portfolio, using as-reported data would be a complete waste of time.
 It might be worse than that.
 Using as-reported financial data could cause you to make some very bad decisions… buying businesses that you shouldn’t, and selling businesses that you ought to have held.

 That’s why Uniform Accounting and Uniform Financial Analytics are so powerful.
-Financial data that reflects the real economic performance and valuation of firms is necessary for great value investing.
-It unlocks and reveals insights about the world of companies that arcane accounting – the existing accounting – hides and misleads.
+Financial data that reflect the real economic performance and valuation of firms are necessary for great value investing.
+They unlock and reveal insights about the world of companies that arcane accounting – the existing accounting – hides and misleads.

 Berkshire’s internal analysis unsurprisingly lines up directly with analysis using cleaned-up, consistent financial metrics calculated with Uniform Accounting.

 We’ve conducted a portfolio audit of Berkshire’s top holdings, based on its most recent 13-F, in order to see how Buffett has adjusted during the pandemic.

 On an as-reported basis, many of these companies are poor performers with returns at 10% or below, with the average as-reported return on assets (ROA) right around 9%.